 - Scholarships: NCPC offers a limited number or workshop scholarships, which cover full registration for the workshop.
 It does not cover travel, lodging, or other expenses.
-Applicants must be employees by or volunteers at a North Carolina institution, with a preservation mission that has little or no funding for professional development, or be a graduate student enrolled in a preservation-related program at a university in N.C.
+Applicants must be employees or volunteers at a North Carolina institution, with a preservation mission that has little or no funding for professional development, or be a graduate student enrolled in a preservation-related program at a university in N.C.
 To apply for this scholarship, send an email explaining why attendance is important to you along with a current resume to the NCPC Executive Director.
-Deadline for scholarship applications is August 23, 2019.
+Deadline for scholarship applications is March 20, 2020.

 NCPC Cancellation and Refund Policy